 Elephant calves

 Werner softly told us to keep calm, stay still, and be quiet.
 I sat perfectly still for a couple of minutes as they stood right next to my face and then slowly strolled beyond the truck.
-We could feel the movement of air from their ears flapping.
-I was in the back seat closest to the herd so every elephant had to walk by me.
+We could feel the movement of the air from their ears flapping.
+I was in the back seat closest to the herd, so every elephant had to walk by me.
 There was even one elephant that started to back up after they had passed me.

 Elephants leaving the vehicle